cshmookler/cpp_template/README.md

 Browse [Conan Center](https://conan.io/center/) (the Conan central repository) for dependencies.
 Use the search bar to find the "name/version" of the dependencies you would like to add (example: "boost/1.85.0").

+> TODO: Update instructions for adding dependencies

-Open the "dependencies.ini" file and add the dependencies underneath the "[explicit]" tag.
-Each dependency must be on its own line and be of the form "name/version = value" with "value" being one of the following: "no", "yes", "static", or "shared".
+~~Open the "dependencies.ini" file and add the dependencies underneath the "[explicit]" tag.
+Each dependency must be on its own line and be of the form "name/version = value" with "value" being one of the following: "no", "yes", "static", or "shared". ~~

 ### Remove dependencies

+> TODO: Update instructions for removing dependencies

-Open the "dependencies.ini" file and change the value of the cooresponding dependency to "no".
-Alternatively, delete the lines containing the dependencies.
+~~Open the "dependencies.ini" file and change the value of the cooresponding dependency to "no".
+Alternatively, delete the lines containing the dependencies.~~

-### Update implicit dependencies
+### Update dependencies

+> TODO: Update instructions for updating dependencies

-Implicit dependencies are required dependencies of those that are explicitly declared.
-The list of implicit dependencies in the "dependencies.ini" file is automatically updated after each build.
+~~Implicit dependencies are required dependencies of those that are explicitly declared.
+The list of implicit dependencies in the "dependencies.ini" file is automatically updated after each build.~~

 To update the list of implicit dependencies without building, use Python to execute the "update_deps.py" script.
 Use command prompt (Windows) or a shell (Mac & Linux) so errors are shown.